How to Unlock Any Locked Washer Door in Under 5 Minutes

 1. Gently slide your hand beneath the lock and ease it out, mindful of the cables connecting it to the washer.

-1. Detach the cables from the old lock and attach them to the new lock.
+1. Detach the wires from the old lock and attach them to the new lock.

 1. Secure the new lock with screws, ensuring it’s properly aligned with the front panel.

-Please note that there is no need for a seal around the door lock, as the lock and catch are not exposed to water.
+Please note that there is no need for a seal around the door lock, as the lock and latch are not exposed to water.

 1. Locate the nuts or screws at the back of the washer door and remove them to detach the door from the machine.